 According to the U.S. Bureau of Labor Statistics, over 20 million Americans preferred to work part-time over a full-time job.
 Why?
 That’s easy, a healthy work-life balance means everything.
 From family obligations to pursuing other passions to combating health issues or avoiding a long commute, the reasons are endless.

 “People today really value workplace flexibility and remote work because it allows them to focus their energies on work and life as opposed to commuting or other complications due to geography.”
 Ken Matos, Vice President of Research, Life Meets Work

 Deloitte also reported that 16.8% of millennials chose their jobs because they can achieve work-life balance.
 Additionally, the report showed that when deciding where to work, flexibility was a top priority.

 When your employees have more of a say in their working hours, it is much easier to establish a healthy work-life balance.

-With flexible scheduling, employees can work remotely which means they can avoid traffic and other stressful events when commuting.
+With a flexible work schedule, employees can work remotely which means they can avoid traffic and other stressful events when commuting.
 Or, they can head to the office at 10AM and can totally avoid traffic altogether, it’s a much quicker drive when you’re not out on the road at the same time as everyone else!